ksator/edit-exclusive-and-edit-private-usages-with-Junos-automation/README.md

 This repository has no code.
-It is about 'edit exclusive' or 'edit private' with Network automation.
+It is about 'edit exclusive' and 'edit private' usage with Network automation.
 So, should we use 'edit exclusive' or 'edit private' with Network automation?

 ### Introduction